Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/martin-2000-from-notation-to-writing/essay.md

 At the same time, the paper should not be treated as a final account.

-Its strongest value now is:
+Its strongest continuing value is:

 - as an early SignWriting-positive comparison
 - as a historically revealing argument for writing beyond linear assumptions
 - as a sympathetic paper whose strongest insights still need more disciplined present-day framing

-That is what makes it a good review candidate and now a good review entry.
+That is what makes it a strong review entry.

 It shows that the series can do more than correct hostile or confused work.